Regret-Optimal Federated Transfer Learning for Kernel Regression with Applications in American Option Pricing: Introduction

 The optimization of a model trained from multiple data sources lies at the heart of multi-task learning.
-In \cite{SenerKoltun_MultiTaskLEarningMultiObjectiveOptimization__NeurIPS2018}, the authors cast the task of optimizing~\eqref{eq:terminal_time_objective} as a multi-objective optimization problem.
+In \cite{SenerKoltun_MultiTaskLEarningMultiObjectiveOptimization__NeurIPS2018}, the authors cast the task of optimizing~\eqref{eq:penalized_regret_functional__REGRETFORM} with $T=0=\lambda=\beta$ as a multi-objective optimization problem.
 They propose to solve it via a multi-gradient descent algorithm which, under mild conditions, converges to a Pareto stationary point; i.e.\ which is essentially a critical point of each of the $i$-th player's penalized SSE.
-Though iterative schemes for multi-objective optimization can efficiently reach critical points \citep{fliege2019complexity}, this problem's critical point is not necessarily a minimum since the problem~\eqref{eq:terminal_time_objective} is not convex when $w$ is shared amongst all $N$ players.
+Though iterative schemes for multi-objective optimization can efficiently reach critical points \citep{fliege2019complexity}, this problem's critical point is not necessarily a minimum since the problem~\eqref{eq:penalized_regret_functional__REGRETFORM} is not convex when $w$ and $\Theta$ are jointly optimizable.
+The regularization hyperparameter $\lambda$ in \eqref{eq:penalized_regret_functional__REGRETFORM} controls the level of leveraging the information from the source tasks and has been studied in~\citep{pmlr-v28-kuzborskij13, IJCAI16-WangOliviaSchneiderPoczos, tian2023learningsimilarlinearrepresentations, lin2024smoothnessadaptivehypothesistransfer}.

 This proposed algorithm reflects the ideas of the federated stochastic gradient descent (FedSGD) algorithm of \cite{SINGHZHU_FedSGD_2018} and of its online counterpart FedOGD which is an online federated version of online gradient descent\footnote{See \cite[Chapter 3]{hazan2016introduction} for details on online gradient descent} and more efficient online versions thereof such as \cite{kwon2022tighter}.
-From the federated learning perspective, the problem of training individual fKRR on each dataset, and then centralizing them by optimizing the mixing parameter $w$ in~\eqref{eq:terminal_time_objective} and its origins date back to local gradient descent introduced in the optimization and control literature in \cite{Mangasarian_1995_localGD}.
+From the federated learning perspective, the problem of training individual fKRR on each dataset and then centralizing them by optimizing the mixing parameter $w$ in~\eqref{eq:penalized_regret_functional__REGRETFORM} and its origins date back to local gradient descent introduced in the optimization and control literature in \cite{Mangasarian_1995_localGD}.
 Though several authors (e.g. \cite{TighterTheoryLocalSGD}) have proposed various progressive improvements of federated gradient-descent-type algorithms for training a learner from several data sources, the problem of studying \textit{the} most efficient iterative federated learning algorithm for regret minimization has not yet been tackled.

 We note that (stochastic) optimal control tools have revealed new insights into machine learning.
 Examples include an optimal step-size control \citep{li2017stochastic} and batch-size control \citep{zhao2022batch}, developing online subgradient methods that adapt to the data's observed geometry \citep{DuchiHazanSinger_2011_JMLR_adaptiveSGOnlineOptim}, developing new maximum principle-based training algorithms for deep neural networks \citep{JMLR:v18:17-653}, or unifying (stochastic) optimization frameworks \citep{Casgrain_LatentVarStochOptim_2019}.